Safeguarding is everyone's responsibility

 The safety and wellbeing of every child in the care of Farnborough Grange Nursery and Infant School is our absolute priority.
-We expect all of our staff, pupils, parents, LGC members, Trust directors, visitors, contractors and third party professionals to share this view.
+We expect all of our staff, pupils, parents, local committee members, Trustee Directors, visitors, contractors and third party professionals to share this view.
 The safeguarding and protection of children is everyone’s responsibility.

 Designated Safeguarding Leads

 The term “Designated Safeguarding Lead” (DSL) is used in the DfE Keeping Children Safe in Education document and refers to the person accountable for overseeing the safety and wellbeing of the children in the care of their setting.
 The role of the DSL must be fulfilled be a member of the schools senior leadership team to ensure that they have appropriate authority and status to provide advice and support to other staff on child welfare and child protection matters.

 Our Deputy Designated Safeguarding Leads are:

 If you have a concern about a child, please contact a DSL.

 Alternatively, you can contact Hampshire Children's Services directly:

 Out of hours – 0300 555 1373

 Local Authority Designated Officer (LADO) - 01962 876364 or email: firstname.lastname@example.org.
 For concerns about an adult who is working or volunteering with children.

 On the 1st April 2021, the DfE established a dedicated helpline, run by the NSPCC, to support survivors of sexual harassment and abuse in education settings: 0800 136 663.